 Contact an attorney as soon as possible after an accident occurs.

-Record details of the incident, if possible including photos of the accident, damage to vehicles and the road surface.
+If possible, record details of the incident, including photos of the accident, damage to vehicles and the road surface.
+It’s important to document the road conditions that caused the accident.

 Personal injury and RAF claims with DSC Attorneys